A message from our Chairman

 Simply email David Grimmett at firstname.lastname@example.org, and he will send you details of how to pay.
 The cost for a year is £7 for electronic Journals (sent to you by email), £10 for paper Journals (posted to you).

 When your membership is due for renewal, add Provincial Historical Research Group as an option on the Membership Renewal Form - complete item 2b for electronic, step 3b for paper.

-From the outset, a key objective of the Group was to encourage the publication of the fruits of members' researches for a wider audience.
-The late Derek Giles commenced an intermittent series of books from 2001 in conjunction with the PHRG and this was continued from 2011 following his death, partially funded by a generous legacy from his estate.
+A key objective of the Group is to encourage the publication of the fruits of members' researches for a wider audience.
+The late Derek Giles commenced the series of books in 2001 and this was continued from 2011 following his death, partially funded by a generous legacy from his estate.
 For a list of our current titles please click here.
 Anyone with a project they might wish to be considered for future publication is invited to contact the Publications Co-ordinator.

 The following is a full list of the past titles under the PHRG imprint.
-All are now regarded as Out of Print but residual copies remain in the market-place, and for pre-owned items we recommend you try Osmart in the first instance.
+All are now Out of Print but copies may remain in the market place, and for pre-owned items we recommend you try Osmart in the first instance.

 |2001||Primrose of Leominster (Dunabin)||978 0 901307 57 2|

 |2002||Trams & Buses of the Great Cities in the 1880s (Giles)||978 0 901307 58 3|